SMOK TFV4 – Tri Coil and Quad Coil Sub Ohm Tank – A Beast

 Really encouraging from SMOK, the TFV4 represents the best release to date from SMOK and is definitely one of the very best sub ohm tanks around.

-The e juice flavor is exceptional with the TFV4 tank and the tri and quad coil sections blow absolutely huge clouds and blow most other tanks out of the market!
+The e juice flavour is exceptional with the TFV4 tank and the tri and quad coil sections blow absolutely huge clouds and blow most other tanks out of the market!
 I haven’t tried a tank that is capable of handling the power the TFV4 can handle, especially when using the quad coil heads.

 If you love to run your tanks at high power, then the SMOK TFV4 is definitely the tank for you.
 The RBA deck is a good addition, although a little underwhelming, I received the single coil version however I am aware that there will also be a dual coil RBA deck available too.